Speech-Interaction-Technology-Aalto-U/itsp/Recognition/Speaker_Diarization.md

 matrix.
 Finally, the distance matrix table is updated using the distances between the new merged cluster and all remaining clusters.
-This process is done iteratively until the stopping criterion is met or all pairs have a BIC value less than zero .
+This process is done iteratively until the stopping criterion is met or all pairs have a BIC value less than zero.

 Top-down: Top-down Hierarchical Clustering methods start from a small number of clusters, usually a single cluster that contains several